Tuesday, August 31, 2010

 Finally, when a new turn in my health and its treatment made it appear that typing on the computer and watching TV would be a near impossibility, I wrote a sad farewell, anticipating another blog hiatus.
 Luckily, that turned out to be a solvable problem that did not last long.

 Alas, this post will be my most personal.
 It will be full of sadness and anger and I feel I must use this forum to scream to the world my frustrations: with the deplorable health care system in our country, the relationship with my father and to beat up on myself for mistakes that I've made.
-Even if no one at all is out there reading this, I have to work my way through this for myself because I'm at a particularly low point in my life and I feel as if I have more virtual friends and allies out there in the blogosphere than I do in real life, not that I have much of a real life anymore.
+Even if no one at all is out there reading this, I must work my way through this for myself because I'm at a particularly low point in my life and I feel as if I have more virtual friends and allies out there in the blogosphere than I do in real life, not that I have much of a real life anymore.

 I've alluded often here to my health, but have never been too explicit, so I thought for purposes of this piece, I would be.
 In January 2005, I was diagnosed with primary progressive multiple sclerosis or, as I refer to it now, the good 'ol days.
-I was still able to work full-time for three years after my diagnosis, though I did have to use a wheelchair, but I could walk short distances, especially with a walker, and could get out of bed on my own, for instance, to go to the bathroom in the middle of the night.
+I still was able to work full-time for three years after my diagnosis, though I did have to use a wheelchair, but I could walk short distances, especially with a walker, and could get out of bed on my own, for instance, to go to the bathroom in the middle of the night.
 The M.S. actually preceded the start of this blog and I never even alluded to it for a long time because I felt it made no difference.
 The only reason I finally had to quit work and go on long-term disability was that the fatigue factor got to be too much and I just couldn't last through an eight-hour shift without taking breaks.
-I also was having severe headaches that got in the way of my focus, which didn't go well with my job as a copy editor.
+I also began enduring severe headaches that got in the way of my focus, which didn't go well with my job as a copy editor.
 I might miss something important or write bad headlines.

-The worst part of primary progressive M.S. is that it's one of the rarer forms of M.S.
+The worst part of primary progressive M.S. is that it's one of the rarest forms of M.S.
 There aren't periods of remission as there are in the more common types.
 Sometimes the disease's progression will plateau, but it never gets better.
 It just gets worse and no drugs have been found to successfully treat it.
 However, it wasn't M.S. that made me bedridden.
 It was a greedy and incompetent urologist.

 All my life I've had bladder problems.
 Well into my childhood, I was a bedwetter, though that eventually stopped.
 Unfortunately, I got hooked up with a cut-happy urologist who pawned most of his patients off on his P.A.
 (Rule of thumb: 9 out of 10 doctors who have PAs are in it for the money.) so he could spend more time on surgery in a center his surgical group owned so he could make even more money.
 He pressured me into installing a suprapubic cathether, saying my bladder had failed.
 If I'd been on my game, I should have said, "Wait.
 I've had these problems all my life.
 Let's take some tests."
 However, with additional pressure from my father, we had the surgery.
 It started going wrong that very first night.
 (The surgery occurred May 5, 2008.
 Following, we got a form sheet with no details on how to dress the wound a followup appointment set for JULY 1!)
 After 8 days of struggle, Dr. Greed finally suggested we go to an ER.
 When firemen and paramedics lifted me off the bed, we discovered in that short of time I had developed a bedsore on my backside so large you could shove two fists in it.

-I'm sparing you all the details of the hospital stays because I have other things I'd rather get to, but needless to say it led to stays at two hospitals for about four months and despite my pleadings at both places, neither did much to work on my legs to get them going again and if you don't start trying to get therapy started on legs, even if you were a marathon runner, let alone someone such as myself, you lose them forever, which is what has happened to me.
+I'm sparing you all the details of the hospital stays because I have other things I'd rather get to, but needless to say it led to stays at two hospitals for about four months and, despite my pleadings at both places, neither did much to work on my legs to get them going again and if you don't start trying to get therapy started on legs, even if you were a marathon runner, let alone someone such as myself, you lose them forever, which is what has happened to me.
 Of course, despite all the doctors, nurses and physical therapists who have said as much to my father, he's so nuts he still thinks that if I had therapy that somehow they'd work again and it's all my fault when the fault lies with the understaffed, underpaid, horrible health care system most Americans have to take part in.
 If you have the money, you can get the best.
 If you don't, you get what I get.
-During the whole health care debate, while I think it's better to have health insurance than not, part of me always was thinking: Be careful what you wish for because now people might have insurance, but they'd be subject to an awful system that's as likely to kill them as not having insurance would.
+During the whole health care debate, while I think it's better to have health insurance than not, part of me always was thinking: Be careful what you wish for because now people might have insurance, but they'll be subject to an awful system that's as likely to kill them as not having insurance would.
 Read this horror story that was in The New York Times earlier this week.

 One other brief note about Dr. Greed: He decided that I had to have a second surgery to implant a new suprapubic catheter and clear out all the calcium deposits that had wrapped themselves around the first one.
 After I eventually fired him and got a new urologist, I asked the new guy what to do to stop the calcium deposits, which tended to clog my foley tube and lead to bladder and kidney stones.
 He just advised drinking lots of water.
 One day, it finally dawned on me: It's calcium.
 Cut out milk and as much calcium as possible.
 I did and it was never a problem again.
 Of course, the other doctor wouldn't have suggested that because it's not in a doctor's financial interest to get people well: There's no money in that.
 It makes me wonder that if Dr. Greed had bothered to X-ray my bladder and had seen the calcium before and I'd remembered my lifelong problems and reasoned the calcium out earlier, maybe I'd have deduced the reason my bladder wouldn't empty wasn't that it was failing but that it was blocked by the calcium deposits.
 I could have avoided the whole mess and I wouldn't be stuck in a bed right now.
 Instead, my still somewhat active life ceased before I was 40.